frankrousseau/cozy-webid/README.md

 # Description

-Cozy Template is a template project to start quickly your own application.
-Just fork it and code while focusing only on your features !
+Build and publish your webid identities with your Cozy.

+# Install

+Copy paste the repo URL in the app store section of your Cozy.

 # Run

 Clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)

-    git clone git://github.com/mycozycloud/cozy-template.git
+    git clone git://github.com/frankrsousseau/cozy-webid.git
-    cd cozy-template
+    cd cozy-webid
     npm install
     coffee server